 By the terms of the Company's 1987 Incentive Stock Option Plan, as approved by its shareholders, the grant of incentive stock options is determined by the Company's Board of Directors (see "Incentive Stock Option Plan" above).
 The Executive Compensation Committee may make recommendations to the Board of Directors with respect to the granting of incentive stock options under the Plan to executive officers.
 The Board has granted incentive stock options from time to time to executive officers and other key personnel of the Company because the Board believed that such grants would be an effective part of the particular executive officer's overall compensation package and that an increase in his or her equity participation in the Company would be appropriate.

-CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1994, Robert P. McGrath was the President and Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
-(Dennis C. Kakures, the Company's Chief Operating Officer, assumed the title of President as of the beginning of 1995.)
+CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1995, Robert P. McGrath was the Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
 Mr. McGrath was the founder of the Company, and he still owns a significant percentage of its Common Stock (see "Security Ownership of Management and Principal Shareholders" below).

-BASE SALARY -- Mr. McGrath's 1994 base salary was set by the Executive Compensation Committee at \$320,000 after consultation with an independent, professional compensation expert, after a review of the compensation paid to chief executive officers of comparable companies, and in consideration of Mr. McGrath's level of responsibility, performance and contributions to the Company's success.
+BASE SALARY -- Mr. McGrath's 1995 base salary was set by the Executive Compensation Committee at \$336,000 after consultation with an independent, professional compensation expert, after a review of the compensation paid to chief executive officers of comparable companies, and in consideration of Mr. McGrath's level of responsibility, performance and contributions to the Company's success.

-ANNUAL CASH INCENTIVE BONUS -- Mr. McGrath earned a cash incentive bonus of \$167,910 for 1994 (52% of his salary).
-This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1994, in accordance with the formula which had been established by the Executive Compensation Committee.
+ANNUAL CASH INCENTIVE BONUS -- Mr. McGrath earned a cash incentive bonus of \$87,494 for 1995 (26% of his base salary).
+This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1995, in accordance with the formula which had been established by the Executive Compensation Committee.